Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 ![](.//media/image29.jpeg) , you will land on the Subtest Editor page.
 At the top of this page, you can edit the name of your pages/subtest as needed.
-Below the field showing the name of your subtest you will note the subtest’s “Prototype” – this is system information on the type of page template you have chosen; this cannot be edited.
+Below the field showing the name of your subtest you will note the subtest’s "Prototype" – this is system information on the type of page template you have chosen; this cannot be edited.

 **Subtest Editor Terms and Settings:**